 For some companies, “thought leadership” is the be-all, end-all of content marketing.

-But according to Andy Crestodina, it takes certain ingredients to create true thought leadership content.
-As the Co-founder & CMO at Orbit Media Studios,
+But it takes certain ingredients to create true thought leadership content.

-During Wynter Games 4, Andy broke down his definition of what a thought leader is - and how you can be one.
+So what is a thought leader and how you can be one?

 True thought leadership is more than just helpful articles.
 It lies at the intersection of three characteristics.